rodrigoramos/bekk-pact-dotnet/Readme.md

 ## Consumer tests
 The consumer tests defines the pacts and it's interactions.

-This is done by using the `Bekk.Pact.Consumer.Builders.PactBuilder` and populate it in a fluent syntax.
+This is done by using the `nPact.Consumer.Builders.PactBuilder` and populate it in a fluent syntax.

 Start the builder with `PactBuilder.Build(description)`, where the description is a human readable description of the interaction.
 The method `InPact()` returns the actual pact object.
 This is a disposable object, and should be wrapped in a `using` statement.

-In the `Bekk.Pact.Consumer.Extensions` package is a helper class to create a builder using the `ConsumerNameAttribute` and `ProviderNameAttribute` to read consumer and provider name:
+In the `nPact.Consumer.Extensions` package is a helper class to create a builder using the `ConsumerNameAttribute` and `ProviderNameAttribute` to read consumer and provider name:
-`Bekk.Pact.Consumer.Build.Pact(description)`
+`nPact.Consumer.Build.Pact(description)`

-The tests will use a context (`Bekk.Pact.Consumer.Server.Context`) that hosts the httplistener and publishes the pacts afterwards.
+The tests will use a context (`nPact.Consumer.Server.Context`) that hosts the httplistener and publishes the pacts afterwards.
 It also contains the shared configuration.
 (The PactBuilder can take a configuration object with local overrides.)
 The context can be created in a base class, a singleton or in other constructs the test framework provides.
 It should be disposed after use.